 \section{Introduction}

-The combinatorial characterization of some special class of simplicial complexes namely homology manifold and normal pseudomanifolds are being developed in terms of the $g$-theorem.
-The variation of the third component of $g$-vector (i.e., $g_2$) played a central role on it.
-It is due to Walkup \cite{Walkup} that for a triangulated $3$-manifold $\D$, $g_2(\D)\geq 0$ and the equality occurs if and only if $\D$ is a triangulation of a stacked sphere.
-Later the concept has been extended to the class of all normal pseudomanifolds gradually through the works \cite{Barnette1, Barnette2, Kalai, Fogelsanger}.
-Another proof of non-negativity of $g_2$ can be found in \cite{BagchiDatta, Gromov}.
-Moreover from \cite{Kalai}, we have the inequality $g_2(\D)\geq g_2(\lk \s)$, where $\D$ is a normal $d$-pseudomanifold of dimension $d\geq 3$ and $\sigma$ is a face of co-dimension three or more.
-As a consequence $g_2(\D)\geq 0$, for every normal $d$-pseudomanifolds.
-Further the equality $g_2(\D)=0$ occurs if and only if $\D$ is a stacked sphere.
+The combinatorial characterization of certain special classes of simplicial complexes, namely homology manifolds and normal pseudomanifolds, is being developed in terms of the $g$-theorem.
+The variation of the third component of the $g$-vector of a $d$-dimensional simplicial complex $\D$, denoted as $g_2(\D):=f_1(\D)-(d+1)f_0(\D)+\binom{d+2}{2}$, has played a significant role in this development.
+Walkup's work \cite{Walkup} established that for a triangulated 3-manifold $\D$, $g_2(\D)\geq 0$, and equality holds if and only if $\D$ is a triangulation of a stacked sphere.
+Over time, this concept was gradually extended to encompass all normal pseudomanifolds through various studies \cite{Barnette1, Barnette2, Kalai, Fogelsanger}.
+Another proof of the non-negativity of $g_2$ can be found in \cite{BagchiDatta, Gromov}.
+Additionally, based on \cite{Kalai}, we can deduce the inequality $g_2(\D)\geq g_2(\lk \s)$, where $\D$ is a normal $d$-pseudomanifold of dimension $d\geq 3$, and $\sigma$ is a face of co-dimension three or more.
+As a consequence, $g_2(\D)\geq 0$ for any normal $d$-pseudomanifold $\D$.
+Furthermore, the equality $g_2(\D)=0$ holds if and only if $\D$ is a stacked sphere.